How to Keep Porcelain Tiles Clean in Hotel Guestroom Areas

 Solution: coating tiles

-This hotel had the right idea with installing tiles with a rough surface to prevent slipping in the bathroom area.
-However, the tiles were also extended to the hallway / entrance, and even the walls of the shower.
+This hotel had the right idea by installing rough-surface tiles to prevent slipping in the bathroom area.
+However, the tiles were also extended to the hallway/entrance and even to the shower walls.

 There were many problems combined.
 These tiles were a light gray color, the entrance and shower pan were darkened with high use, and the walls of the shower showed of white soap residue.

-Coating was applied to the hallway, the bathroom floor, as well as the tiled sides of the shower.
-An additional benefit of the coating was the grout protection offered.
+Coating was applied to the hallway, the bathroom floor, and the tiled sides of the shower.
+An additional benefit of the coating was the protection it provided for grout.
 The coating by itself is less slippery than the original surface (increasing the slip coefficient).
-Our non slip aggregate process was applied to the floor of the shower.
+Our non-slip aggregate process was applied to the shower floor.